fractalexperience/xbrl/index.md

 XBRL Model can be used to process large amounts of XBRL filings from open data providers such as [SEC/EDGAR](https://www.sec.gov/), [GOV.UK](https://www.gov.uk/) and many others.
 It is able to automatically download and unpack Web based data sources and contains a caching mechanism to improve speed when processing Web based taxonomies.
 It contains an in-memory mechanism to maintain multiple taxonomies, and taxonomy versions in the same time and thus can become a fundament for various Web based applications for XBRL reporting and data analysis.

+## Examples

+Click [here](examples.html) for some example use cases of the XBRL Model package.

 ## XBRL Explained

+Check links below for very brief explanation about what XBRL is and how data is structured.

 - [Terminology](terminology.html)